Our family loves this throw-together, make-ahead twist on traditional pasta… and we think your family will too! The flavors are amazing!

 Last summer, we grew more than 40 squash in our garden (from only 2 plants), and while we did give a few away, we ate the vast majority of them from August through December (I kept them in a cold part of our basement).

 Since then, I’ve gotten into the habit of buying spaghetti squash every grocery trip, and I’ve tried so many different recipes — many of which our whole family has gobbled up without any complaints from the kiddos.

 For the record, I don’t think pasta is bad; but spaghetti squash has a much higher nutritional value and it’s one more way we get a few extra veggies into our bodies!

 Today’s recipe for Southwest Spaghetti Squash Casserole is one of our favorites.

 Since I almost always have a container of roasted, shredded spaghetti squash in the fridge, and several containers of cooked black beans and meats in the freezer, it only takes me a few minutes to have this casserole ready for the oven.

-It’s perfect for busy afternoons and evenings because you don’t really need to prepare any side dishes — just some chips, salsa, guacamole, and maybe a salad if you’d like.
+It’s perfect for busy afternoons and evenings because I don’t prepare any side dishes — just chips, salsa, guacamole, and maybe a salad if I have the time.

 I usually make this recipe in 2 smaller pans as it’s a GREAT meal to bring to anyone who is gluten-free or dairy-free (omit the cheese).
 And it freezes well!

-If I still haven’t convinced you to try spaghetti squash, or if you have and just don’t love it (for whatever reason) feel free to sub pre-cooked pasta, rice, or quinoa in place of the squash in this recipe!
+If I still haven’t convinced you to try spaghetti squash, or if you have and just don’t love it, feel free to substitute pre-cooked pasta, rice, or quinoa in place of the squash in this recipe!

 - olive oil